I have been very very lazy this week!

 It is game day Sunday.
 Superbowl XLVIII is this Sunday and I think it is between the Seattle Seahawks and Denver Broncos.
 These are just words to me.
 I got this info from Superbowl’s official site!

 This burger is perfect for any grilling season.
-If you are having a barbeque on labor day to celebrate the end of summer, this burger is a good way to do so.
+If you are having a BBQ on labor day to celebrate the end of summer, this burger is a good way to do so.

 Veggie Burgers Recipe

-- - Breadcrumbs to coat the veggie burgers with
+- Breadcrumbs to coat the veggie burgers with (put the breadcrumbs in the plate)

 - Roughly chop up all the eggplants, potatoes, squash and tomatoes